cetz-package/cetz/canvas.typ

     anchors.below = anchors.bottom
   }

+  if "default" not in anchors {
     anchors.default = if "default-anchor" in element {
       anchors.at(element.default-anchor)
     } else if "center" in anchors {
       anchors.center
+    }
   }

   if "anchor" in element and element.anchor != none {